It’s time for my Klorane Shampoo review (the quinine + vitamin B version).

 Since it’s designed for both hair growth and thinning – it’s obviously a much better choice.

-So for about $10 more, I say it’s a lot more worth it.
+So I would say it’s a lot more worth it.

 At least if you want a real effect in the shortest time.